temporalio/documentation/docs-src/go/introduction-to-go-sdk.md

 Developers should have some experience using a version control system, such as Git.

-For very complex and large-scale use cases, having at least some experience with a variation of the following could be helpful:
+For complex and large-scale use cases, having some experience with the following could be helpful:

-#### Golang deep dive
+#### Advanced Language Features

 - Reflection
 - Generics